shivam-kumar-thakur/bluebeads/README.md

 ## Summary

 BlueBeads is a revolutionary platform aimed at connecting blood donors and NGO camps, providing a seamless solution to address emergency blood requirements.
-This proposal is submitted for the Google Solution Challenge 2024, focusing on Sustainable Development Goals (SDGs) 3 (Good Health and Well-being), 9 (Industry, Innovation, and Infrastructure), 11 (Sustainable Cities and Communities), 10 (Reduced Inequality), and 17 (Partnerships for the Goals).
+This proposal is submitted for the Google Solution Challenge 2024, focusing on Sustainable Development Goals (SDGs) 3 (Good Health and Well-being), 10 (Reduced Inequalities), 17 (Partnerships for the Goals), 9 (Industry, Innovation, and Infrastructure), and 11 (Sustainable Cities and Communities).
 ****
 ## Problem Statement